-Revenue recognition relating to long-term production orders of Orell Füssli AG using the percentage-of-completion (PoC) method.
+Revenue recognition relating to long-term production orders of Orell Füssli AG using the percentage-ofcompletion (PoC) method.

-Key audit matter

-As can be seen in note 9.4 of the financial statements, revenue from production orders accounted for using the percentage-of-completion (PoC) method amounted to CHF 71,417k in the 2024 financial year.
+Key audit matter How our audit addressed the key audit matter As can be seen in note 9.4 of the financial statements, revenue from production orders accounted for using the percentage-of-completion (PoC) method amounted to CHF 71,417k in the 2024 financial year.
 This represents about 78% of revenue from goods and services.

-Long-term production orders with a timeframe of at least three months and representing a significant volume are recorded using the PoC method.

-The PoC method measures the stage of completion of the contractual activity in percentage terms in order to determine the share of the overall revenue for the reporting period and to recognise this share as a receivable.
-To do this, Management and the Board of Directors estimate the applicable cost rates as well as the production progress based on the finished quantity, or the production stages completed.
+We assessed the appropriateness of the Group's financial reporting in relation to revenue recognition relating to long-term production orders using the PoC method, including the accounting policies for the determination of the stage of completion and the cost Long-term production orders with a timeframe of at least three months and representing a significant volume are recorded using the PoC method.
+The PoC method measures the stage of completion of the contractual activity in percentage terms in order to rates used.
+In order to test how Management and the Board of Directors determined estimates regarding revenue recognition, we performed the following audit procedures: determine the share of the overall revenue for the reporting period and to recognise this share as a receivable.
+To do this, Management and the Board of We gained an understanding of the process and controls for accounting for long-term production orders.
+Directors estimate the applicable cost rates as well as the production progress based on the finished quantity, or the production stages completed.
 If losses on production orders are forecasted, further estimates are necessary to assess their extent.

-Owing to the size of revenue from goods and services accounted for using the PoC method and the significant scope for judgement by Management and the Board of Directors involved in recognising revenue in the appropriate period, we consider revenue recognition in this area as a key audit matter.
+We inspected and critically assessed selected Management memoranda on the recognition of revenue in the appropriate period for certain components of revenue and on the assessment of the recognition of revenue in the appropriate Owing to the size of revenue from goods and services accounted for using the PoC method and the significant scope for judgement by Management and the Board of period for these components.For selected long-term production orders that were Owing to the size of revenue from goods and services the recognition of revenue in the appropriate period for these components.

+Directors involved in recognising revenue in the appropriate period, we consider revenue recognition in this area as a key audit matter.